ars2240/asdHBTucker/README.md

 - nn.py- uses a neural network model to learn & predict ASD
 - opt.m- separate file that computes tests for our optimization problem
 - ran_forest.py- predict using random forest
+- ran_forest2.py- predict using random forest, for CV datasets
 - ran_forest_mi.py- predict using random forest, with MI feature selection
 - redrawTree.c- draws the tree from the CRP
 - redrawPAM.c- draws the DAG from the PAM
 - rgamma.c- samples small-shape gamma RVs via accept-reject
 - roc_cv.py- computes and plots ROC for each CV
+- roc_cv2.py- computes and plots ROC for each CV, for CV datasets
 - roc_cv_nn.py- computes and plots ROC for each CV, for nn.py
 - svm.py- uses SVM to learn & predict ASD